martinchernyavskiy/Notes/CS/Hardware/ECE 252/Programming With Subroutines.md

-	; check if character is greater than the range of lowercase letters ADD R2, R0, #0 ; restore character hex value to second register ADD R2, R2, R4 ; subtracts hex of 'z' from character BRp IS_LOWER_FALSE ; if previous computation resulted in positive, then cahracter lies above the range -> not lowercase
+	; check if character is greater than the range of lowercase letters ADD R2, R0, #0 ; restore character hex value to second register ADD R2, R2, R4 ; subtracts hex of 'z' from character ; if previous computation resulted in positive, then                       character lies above the range -> not lowercase

-	BR IS_LOWER_EXIT ; character is lowercase, exit subroutine
+	BRnz IS_LOWER_EXIT ; character is lowercase, exit subroutine

 IS_LOWER_FALSE
 	AND R0, R0, #0 ; clears the character register, indicating that the character is not lowercase